 Chipotle results from the process of smoking a jalapeno pepper.
 Your Green Mountain grill lends itself very well to this task.
-Let’s Get Started: Prepare the jalapenos by cutting off the stems along with about 1/8” of the bodies.
+Chipotle Sauce Preparation Prepare the jalapenos by cutting off the stems along with about 1/8” of the bodies.
 Then, slice one side of the pepper lengthwise to open it up.
 Remove the seeds.
-You […]
+You … Continue reading Chipotle Peppers & Border-Town Chipotle Sauce

 A recipe for great pizza dough is beyond the scope of this missive.
 But if you have time and love a great thin crispy crust, try Peter Reinhart’s Napoleon Pizza Dough recipe (a Google search will find it for you.)
 You can actually freeze the dough balls to use in the future, which makes the time investment worthwhile.